DarvidTorres/mydocs/C/pointers.md

-Pointers: varaibles that store address of another variable.
+Pointers: variables that store address of another variable.
-Every time a program is rerunned the address alocation changes.
+Every time a program is rerunned the address allocation changes.

 `p`: address of stored variable
 `*p`: value at address